matrix-org/matrix-analytics-events/README.md

 ```

 * You must describe your event using `description` fields.
 Your audience might be unfamiliar with the codebase,
   or non-technical, so don't refer to code concepts and try to describe things in general but accurate terms.
+English grammar must be respected, in particular sentences must end with punctuation (eg a period).

 ### Description examples